vishalkackar/CS_229_Project/README.md

 -Adds image corruption to an image and a masked image.
 Choice of random uniform, gaussian clump, or row/columns.
 Choice of dead or saturated pixels.

 segmentation.py:\
-- Applies threshold segmentation to an image.
+-Applies threshold segmentation to an image.
 Choice of Niblack, Sauvola, or Otsu.